Chester A. Arthur | Presidency, Accomplishments, Facts & Death

 Chester a.
 Arthur Childhood and Professional Life

-William Arthur, an American Christian clergyman, and Malvina Stone were the parents of Arthur.
-Arthur practiced law while concurrently teaching at Union University near Schenectady, Nyc, where he graduated in 1848 as a fellow of Phi Beta Kappa.
-He was enrolled in the Nyc practice in 1854 and later joined a legal company in Nyc.
+Arthur’s parents were William Arthur, an American Christian clergyman, and Malvina Stone.
+Arthur practiced law while concurrently teaching at Union University near Schenectady, New York, where he graduated in 1848 as a fellow of Phi Beta Kappa.
+He was enrolled in the New York practice in 1854 and later joined a legal company in New York.

 Within the 1850s, Arthur rejoined the Conservative Movement, got involved in local government, and led the soldiers of the state of New York as their commanding officer major throughout the Civil War.
 When he resumed practicing law in 1863, he quickly forged a bond with New York’s Democratic leader, Sen. Roscoe Conkling.
 President Ulysses S. Grant selected Arthur as the taxes assessor for the seaport of Nyc throughout 1871, having Conkling’s support.